IotGod/LoRaMessenger/ReadMe.md

 #### What does it take (parameters):
 The parameters that the encoding message function needs to take are:
-* ApiName: The name of the API that are chosen to execute.
+* ApiName: The name of the API that is chosen to execute.
-* Parameter: The actual message components assigned to an array that are passed from the application to the loRa Messenger library in order to encode it.
+* Parameter: The actual message components assigned to an array that is passed from the application to the Lora Messenger library in order to encode it.

 #### What does it return:
 It returns the encoded message in a byte code form.